Beppu, Oita – Kyushu’s Famous Hot Spring Spot!

 Fee: ¥700 (steam bath and onsen).
 Yukata rental: ¥220, towel rental: ¥310

 Private: no | Tattoos: accepted | Soap: provided

 Japanese Onsen and Steam Bath: How To + Tips

 After entering the building, the first thing you will need to do is buy tickets for the steam bath + onsen and rental gear from the vending machine.
 (English is available!)
 After inserting money, lights will indicate which items can be purchased.
 Press the buttons to print out your tickets and use the handle at the bottom of the machine to collect change if you have remaining balance.

 As of 3/2021 the fee was ¥700 for the steam bath + onsen, ¥220 for a rental yukata, and ¥310 for a towel.
-(If you have an extra set of of clothes you can use these instead of renting a yukata, but know that they will get very sweaty).
-Also, you can bring your own towel if you have, something I recommend doing especially if you plan to visit different onsen as this will save you a couple hundred yen each time.
+(If you have an extra set of clothes you can use these instead of renting a yukata, but know that they will get very sweaty).
+Also, you can bring your own towel if you have one, something I recommend doing especially if you plan to visit different onsen as this will save you a couple hundred yen each time.